VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-CustomerLinks contains the HAL resources for a customer response
+CustomerLinks contains the HAL resources for a customer response.

 #### type CustomersList